wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Get Wyoming Divorce Records?

-The requester must visit the district court that adjudicated the case and issued the divorce decree.
-The protocol for requesting divorce records vary from county to county.
-For example, Goshen County and Sweetwater County allows in-person record searches at the courthouse.
+The requester may visit the district court that adjudicated the case and issued the divorce decree.
+The protocol for requesting divorce records varies from county to county.
+For example, Goshen County and Sweetwater County allow in-person record searches at the courthouse.
 All visits must be during business hours.

 For mail requests, the requester must enclose a written request in a self-addressed stamped envelope and attach payment for associated fees and a government-issued photo I. D. Contact the court for an estimate of associated fees and acceptable payment methods.
 This court directory lists the address and contact information of district courts in Wyoming.